skodjet/HTTP-Server-Python-/README.md

 Once the program is running, open Mozilla Firefox, clear your cache, and type the following:

-http://localhost:<port number>/<insert webpage url here>
+`http://localhost:<port number>/<insert webpage url here>`

-with <port number> replaced by the port number you initially chose, and
-<insert webpage url here> replaced with the url to a webpage.
+with &lt;port number&gt; replaced by the port number you initially chose, and &lt;insert webpage url here&gt; replaced with the url to a webpage.

 Wait until the page fully loads before clicking on any links.